kobinpy/kobin/README.rst

 **This library is a pre-release.
 Expect missing docs and breaking API changes.**

-A lightweight web application framework for python3.5.
+Kobin is small and statically-typed web framework for python3.5.

 * Routing
 * Request and Response object